-During the LTIM program, considerable effort has been invested in ensuring the combined vegetation data set is clean and free of errors.
-This is expected to be an on-going task, which requires less time as the data set is continually improved.
-Once the combined (both the annual data and the long-term data set) data set is finalised, the data will be summarised, visualised and mapped.
+During the LTIM program, considerable effort was invested in ensuring the combined vegetation dataset is clean and free of errors.
+This is expected to be an ongoing task, which requires less time as the dataset is continually improved.
+Once the combined (both the annual data and the long-term dataset) dataset is finalised, the data will be summarised, visualised and mapped.